Marvin-Remiigius/AI-Code-Debugger/README.md

 1. User writes or pastes code into Monaco Editor.
 2. On clicking **Analyze**, the frontend sends the code to `/analyze`.
-3. The Flask backend sends the code to Gemini API with a **strict JSON output prompt**.
+3. The Flask backend sends the code to Gemini Pro API with a **strict JSON output prompt**.
 4. The AI's response is parsed and displayed as highlights in the editor.

 ---